Javier1399/HealthMapper/README.md

 This project was developed in collaboration with **INMEGEN** (Instituto Nacional de Medicina Genómica, Mexico), where a clinical researcher provided a survey dataset of geriatric patients and sought analytical insights from the data.

 The dataset contains clinical measurements, metabolic markers, lifestyle habits, and pharmacological treatment information from **966 elderly patients**.
-No ground-truth longitudinal follow-up was available — a constraint that shaped every methodological decision in this project.
+Very few ground-truth longitudinal follow-up was available, which was a constraint that shaped every methodological decision in this project.

 **The core question evolved over three research phases:**